Parallel-in-Time/parallel-in-time.github.io/_events_upcoming/2023-12th-pint-workshop.md

 no_lead: true
 ---

-PinT 2023: the 12th Workshop on Parallel-in-time Integration will be hosted in Hamburg, Germany, by Professor Daniel Ruprecht and Professor PHilipp Neumann.
+PinT 2023: the 12th Workshop on Parallel-in-time Integration will be hosted in Hamburg, Germany, by Professor Daniel Ruprecht and Professor Philipp Neumann.